Collective Regulation & Enhanced Analysis Thinking Environment (CREATE)

 ISLS Annual Meeting 2022

-International Conference Center Hiroshima 1-5, Nakajima-cho, Hiroshima, Naka-ku
+International Conference Center Hiroshima 1-5, Nakajima-cho, Hiroshima, Naka-ku, Japan

 International Collaboration toward Educational Innovation for All: Overarching Research, Development, and Practices.